 - False certifications made to the federal government.

-Newark Qui Tam Lawyer
+New Jersey Qui Tam Lawyer

 If you have evidence of a False Claims Act violation, you should contact an attorney at Zatuchni & Associates to evaluate the merits of your Qui tam case.
 Qui tam procedures are complicated, requiring service of your complaint and other material information in your possession on the Justice Department.
 Failure to follow those procedures could cause you to lose your rights as a Qui tam relator.

 Many of our clients come to us with little to no knowledge of the False Claims Act or other whistleblower laws.
-We take seriously our job to educate them on the False Claims Act, including the benefits to filing a Qui tam lawsuit and the law’s protections against retaliation by an employer.
+We take seriously our job to educate them on the False Claims Act, including the benefits of filing a Qui tam lawsuit and the law’s protections against retaliation by an employer.
 Contact our office today for help understanding your rights and determining the appropriate next steps.